-The FCW alerts may be triggered on objects other than vehicles such as guard rails or sign posts based on the course prediction.
-This is expected and is a part of normal FCW activation and functionality.

-FCW may not react to irrelevant objects such as overhead objects, ground reflections, objects not in the path of the vehicle, stationary objects that are far away, oncoming traffic, or leading vehicles with the same or higher rate of speed.
+- The minimum speed for FCW activation is 3 mph (5 km/h). - The FCW alerts may be triggered on objects other than vehicles such as guard rails or sign posts based on the course prediction.
+This is expected and is a part of normal FCW activation and functionality. - FCW may not react to irrelevant objects such as overhead objects, ground reflections, objects not in the path of the vehicle, stationary objects that are far away, oncoming traffic, or leading vehicles with the same or higher rate of speed.

-For a more comprehensive list of driving modes or conditions that may render FCW inoperable or reduce its effectiveness, please see pages 244-245 of the Owner's Manual, pages B-6 and B-7 in Appendix B.
+For a more comprehensive list of driving modes or conditions that may render FCW inoperable or reduce its effectiveness, please see pages 258-259 of the Owner's Manual on pages B-6 and B-7 of Appendix B.